-Relevant Policies Relevant Program Remarks on relevance Activity facilities, fire safety, etc. These requirements are relevant in case of training centers located within industrial premises.
-Environmental Guidelines Relevant Program Remarks on relevance Activity Model Building Bye-laws Construction of new The model bye-laws include green building and sustainability provisions, rainwater $2016^{28}$ , Town and Country training centers with harvesting, fire protection and fire safety requirements, conservation of heritage sites, Planning Organization, Ministry support under the climate resilient construction, mitigating effects of electro-magnetic radiation, etc. of Urban Development Program.
-National Building Code, 2005 Construction of new The provisions of this code are intended to serve as a model for adoption by Public training centers with Works Departments and other government construction departments, local bodies, support under the and other construction agencies.
-The code covers environmental aspects such as liquid Program. and solid waste management, fire and life safety, constructional practices and safety, landscaping and water conservation, etc. Guidelines of the National Job/Skill fairs These guidelines are relevant for Job/Skill fairs organized at block and district levels Disaster Management Authority organized with by the SSDMs that attract anywhere between 1,000 to 100,000 aspirants. on 'Managing Crowd at Events support under the and Venues of Mass Gathering'30 Program.
+Model Building Bye-laws Construction of new The model bye-laws include green building and sustainability provisions, rainwater 2016 28 , Town and Country training centers with harvesting, fire protection and fire safety requirements, conservation of heritage sites, Planning Organization, Ministry support under the climate resilient construction, mitigating effects of electro-magnetic radiation, etc. of Urban Development Program.
+National Building Code, 2005 29 Construction of new The provisions of this code are intended to serve as a model for adoption by Public training centers with Works Departments and other government construction departments, local bodies, support under the and other construction agencies.
+The code covers environmental aspects such as Program. liquid and solid waste management, fire and life safety, constructional practices and safety, landscaping and water conservation, etc. Guidelines of the National Job/Skill fairs These guidelines are relevant for Job/Skill fairs organized at block and district levels Disaster Management Authority organized with by the SSDMs that attract anywhere between 1,000 to 100,000 aspirants. on 'Managing Crowd at Events and Venues of Mass Gathering 30 Program.